 Carowinds, a theme park on the North Carolina/South Carolina border, has a roller coaster called the Carolina Cyclone with a few restraint bars that have a habit of getting stuck.
 The correct method of unsticking them, as ride attendants are instructed during training, is to kick them.

 One of the first things to try when clearing a weapon jam is to simply smack the magazine, which it is also recommended you do before loading the magazine in the first place.
-A few good mag taps on a rock before loading will do wonders for a weapon.
+A few good mag taps on a your hand, your helmet or a nearby rock before loading will do wonders for a weapon.

 The Technical Manuals for old military analog man-portable radios (such as the PRC-25/PRC-77) suggest a drop of one to three feet onto a solid surface as part of operator-level maintenance.